 New open market housing should predominantly be of 1, 2 and some 3 bedroom properties, and be suitable for young working individuals and families (and capable of adaptation and extension so that residents can adapt their housing to suit their future needs without having to relocate) or suitable for older residents wishing to downsize.
-The percentage of 4+ bedroom properties is already well above the figure for Dorset and the projected figure for future needs.
-Any new applications to build 4+ bedroom properties should show evidence to support the need for their construction.

-Any changes to this housing mix (set out above) should accord with identified local needs, as evidenced in the housing needs assessment produced to support this plan (and the update in February 2023), and any more recent information specific to the local area from the affordable housing register and other relevant data sources.
+Any changes to this housing mix (set out above) should accord with identified local needs, as evidenced in the housing needs assessment produced to support this plan (and any subsequent updates), and any more recent information specific to the local area from the affordable housing register and other relevant data sources.